When is the application deadline?

 - Prior work and/or volunteer experience in an area related to public health.

-- Applicants with post-secondary credentials from academic institutions outside of the US must submit course-by-course evaluations prepared by World Education Services (WES).
+- Applicants with post-secondary credentials from academic institutions outside of the US must submit course-by-course evaluations prepared by a foreign credential evaluation service World Education Services (WES)

 Are Graduate Record Examinations (GRE) test scores required?